thegreathowdini/anywheel/README.md

 ##### Trip data lookup
 The app contains an [IDOR](https://portswigger.net/web-security/access-control/idor) vulnerability that allows users to see information about trips made by other users (the presentation layer implies that this information isn't intended to be available).
 It's not a high-impact vulnerability since it's not personal data or anything like that being exposed, but I just thought it's interesting to note and wrote this part of the script as a proof of concept for it.
 Run the script with the argument 'l' (lowercase L) followed by the ids of the trips you want to see.

-One day when I no longer want to do the above more useful things, and if I'm feeling nice, I might tell anywheel about this.